swysocki/staffsergeant/Readme.md

 2. Create a Python Virtual Environment and install the dependencies
 3. Copy your blog posts to the `_posts` directory
 4. Run `python3 ssg.py` from the root of the project
-5. (Optional) View your website locally by running `python3 ssg.py render`
+5. (Optional) View your website locally by running `python3 -m http.server ./docs`